2017 NBA Finals: Game 1

 The Warriors routed the Cavaliers 113–91 to take a 1–0 series lead.
-The Warriors led by only 8 points at halftime, but they opened the third quarter on a 13–0 run and never looked back.
+The Warriors led by only eight points at halftime (60–52), but they opened the third quarter on a 13–0 run and never looked back.
 Kevin Durant had 38 points to lead the Warriors, and Stephen Curry added 28 points.
-The Cavaliers' LeBron James also had 28 points, becoming the first player to score 6000 career points in the postseason.
-James also passed Reggie Miller for second all-time in postseason three-pointers made.
-He grabbed 15 rebounds and dished out 8 assists, but he committed 8 of the Cavaliers' 20 turnovers.
-Golden State as a team managed only half of James' total with 4 turnovers, equaling the NBA record for fewest turnovers in an NBA Finals game.
-With this win, the Warriors became the first team ever to start 13–0 in the playoffs and their current 13 game win-streak is tied for the most consecutive postseason wins in NBA history.
+For Cleveland, LeBron James also had 28 points, becoming the first player to score 6,000 career points in the postseason.
+He also passed Reggie Miller for second all-time in postseason three-pointers made.
+James grabbed 15 rebounds and dished out eight assists, but he committed eight of the Cavaliers' 20 turnovers.
+Golden State as a team managed only half of James' total with four turnovers, equaling the NBA record for fewest turnovers in an NBA Finals game.
+With this victory, the Warriors became the first team ever to start 13–0 in the playoffs and their current 13 game win-streak is tied for the most consecutive postseason wins in NBA history.
 Former Cavaliers head coach and current Warriors interim head coach Mike Brown took charge of the game, with Steve Kerr still being out due to illness.

 The Cavaliers became the first team in NBA Finals history to fail to record a steal in a game.
 With the loss, the Cavaliers' nine game road playoff winning streak (a streak that began when they won Game 5 of the 2016 NBA Finals) came to an end.
 James dropped to 1–7 in NBA Finals openers in his career.